-Remember How Keith Whitley Died?
+Remember the Tragic Way Keith Whitley Died?